Venryx/lalm-2010-analysis/MainReport/TranslationToEnglish/README.md

-The numbered files above so each step of the translation process.
+The numbered files above show each step of the translation process.

 There are many steps, because human-translation is expensive, so I tried to use machine-translation (with manual grammatical refinement) where possible, to then be merged with the parts that required human translation.